Loudspeakers being prepared for shipping

 Musicians love their instruments.
 Ask a great guitarist to describe their favorite guitar and they...

-As Dan Digre walks the factory floor of MISCO Speakers, he can hear the voice of his father, MISCO...
+As Dan Digre walks the factory floor of the MISCO facility, the voice of his father, MISCO founder...